History of San Bernardino, California: Mormon San Bernardino

 On November 7, 1852, Colonel Henry Washington, deputy surveyor (by contract with the United States Surveyor General for California) surveyed the San Bernardino Base Line and Meridian from a point just west of Mount San Bernardino, at an elevation of 10300 ft, east of present-day Highland.
 The Base and Meridian lines serve as the initial surveying point (known as the point of beginning) for all of Southern California.

 San Bernardino County was formed from Los Angeles County in 1853 based on Assemblyman Jefferson Hunt's bill.
-Captain Hunt was a leader of the Mormon expedition.

 In 1853, the Mormons laid out the current street grid system, one mile (1.6 km) square, which is based upon the grid layout of Salt Lake City.
 Each block was 8 acre.
 The plan was laid out by Henry G. Sherwood, and assisted by Fred T. Perris.
 The east–west streets were numbered, from First Street to Ninth Street.
 The north–south streets were named Kirtland Street (later "A" street, then Sierra Way); Camel Street (later "B" Street, then Mountain View Avenue; Crafton Street (later "C" Street, then Arrowhead Avenue); Utah Street (later "D" Street); Salt Lake Street (later "E" Street); California Street (later "F" Street); Independence Street (later "G" Street"); Nauvoo Street (later "H" Street); and Far West Street (later "I" Street).
 The Mormons also built a road in 1853 to Los Angeles.
 The Mormons were responsible for the school system, creating Warm Springs, a school still in use today, as well as a school at the present site of Pioneer Park.

-The City of San Bernardino was first incorporated on April 1, 1854.
+The City of San Bernardino was incorporated on April 1, 1854.
 Mormon Apostle Amasa M. Lyman (who was later excommunicated, then posthumously reinstated) was the City's first Mayor.
 Apostle Charles Coulson Rich became the second Mayor.
 At incorporation, there were approximately 1,200 residents, 900 of them Mormons.
 They dominated local politics and forbade drinking and gambling.
+Land disputes between the Mormons and other settlers in the area led to the creation of Fort Benson by non-Mormons in 1857.

 Mormons created the first timber road to the mountains, and a flour mill (on Mill Street).
 In 1855 they diverted water from Waterman Canyon to Town Creek by means of a flume.